Dream Tour

-The Dream Tour was the thirteenth headlining concert tour by Japanese-American singer-songwriter Ai and was in support of her twelfth studio album, Dream (2022).
+The Dream Tour was the eleventh headlining concert tour by Japanese-American singer-songwriter Ai and was in support of her twelfth studio album, Dream (2022).
 The tour began on May 14, 2022, in Koshigaya, Japan and concluded on December 9, 2022, in Tokyo, Japan.

 Background

 On November 1, 2022, Ai performed her final show of the It's All Me Tour at the Tokyo International Forum.
 On that same day, her single "Aldebaran" was released digitally, which became a moderate success in Japan.
 In December 2021, Ai announced the tour with limited pre-order tickets for her fan club members through January 10, 2022.
 A few days later, she announced her twelfth studio album, Dream.
 Auditions for background dancers were held from December 17 to January 3, 2022.

 The tour initially was set to conclude on October 22, 2022.
 Additional performance dates were added for September 30, October 8 and November 4 and 6.
 A final tour performance was added for December 9.
 Choreography was handled by Riehata, Luther Brown and Elysandra Quinones.